Mozer/wav2lip_extension/README.md

 ```
 Wait while all the dependencies  are installed.
 If there are errors - fix them manully or open an issue.

-3.0 manually download this checkpoint https://iiitaphyd-my.sharepoint.com/:u:/g/personal/radrabha_m_research_iiit_ac_in/Eb3LEzbfuKlJiR600lQWRxgBIY27JZg80f7V9jtMfbNDaQ?e=TBFBVW

-put wav2lip.pth (416 MB) to '\SillyTavern-extras\modules\wav2lip\checkpoints\'

-there are other checkpoints at https://github.com/Rudrabha/Wav2Lip#getting-the-weights but this one is the fastest.